-The Major in Electroacoustic Studies is the core electroacoustics program by the Department.
+The Major in Electroacoustic Studies is the core electroacoustics program offered by the Department.

-Central to this program are closely integrated courses, given in a progressive and expanding framework of core courses: two years of electroacoustic and traditional music ear-training courses, and one and a half years of music theory and composition [MIDIstration] courses.
+Central to this program are closely integrated courses, given in a progressive and expanding framework of core courses including [apart from studio and recording courses]: two years of electroacoustic and traditional music ear-training courses, and one and a half years of music theory and composition [MIDIstration] courses.